paul-schaaf/roomr/README.md

 #### Frontend
 The frontend is built with Html, CSS, JS, and React and using the newest JS such as import statements and export default with babel.
 #### Backend
 The backend is built with JS, node, and express.
 The data is stored in a MongoDB database and handled with Mongoose.
-Authentication is done with passport.js (passport-local) and passwords are hashed/compared with bcrypt.
+Authentication is done with passport.js (passport-local), passwords are hashed/compared with bcrypt and emails are validated with email-validator.
 ## Possible Additions
 - add more days to app, currently the app only shows one day, it would be good if you could plan and reserve some days ahead
 - allow custom time ranges for rooms instead of 09-00 to 17:00